GeorgiSurchev/MigrationDeeplink/README.md

 ## Migrate Data to Another App

-**When we have all data that we needed to start an Intent that contains our dynamic link :**
+**When we have all the necessary data, we launch an Intent that contains our dynamic link :**

 ```
 val intent = Intent(Intent.ACTION_VIEW, Uri.parse(migrationDynamicLink)).apply {